 P3.
-The objectives of a financial statement audit in the public sector are often broader than to express an opinion whether the financial statements have been prepared, in all material respects, in ac- cordance with the applicable financial reporting framework (i.e. the scope of the ISAs).
-The audit mandate, or obligations for public sector entities, arising from legislation, regulation, ministerial directives, government policy requirements, or resolutions of the legislature may result in addi- tional objectives.
+The objectives of a financial statement audit in the public sector are often broader than to express an opinion whether the financial statements have been prepared, in all material respects, in accordance with the applicable financial reporting framework (i.e. the scope of the ISAs).
+The audit mandate, or obligations for public sector entities, arising from legislation, regulation, ministerial directives, government policy requirements, or resolutions of the legislature may result in additional objectives.
 These additional objectives may include audit and reporting responsibilities, for example, relating to reporting whether the auditor found any instances of non-compliance with authorities including budget and accountability and/or reporting on the effectiveness of internal control.
-Paragraph 3 of ISA 260 acknowledges that further matters may be required to be com- municated to those charged with governance as a result of law or regulation, by agreement with the entity, or by additional requirements applicable to the engagement.
+Paragraph 3 of ISA 260 (Revised) acknowledges that further matters not required by this or other ISAs may be required to be communicated to those charged with governance as a result of law or regulation, by agreement with the entity, or by additional requirements applicable to the engagement.

 Those Charged with Governance

 P4.
-Paragraph 11 of the ISA requires the auditor to determine the appropriate person(s) within the en- tity’s governance structure with whom to communicate.
-In the public sector, governance respon- sibilities may exist at several organizational levels as well as in several functions (i.e. vertically or horizontally).
+Paragraph 11 of the ISA requires the auditor to determine the appropriate person(s) within the entity’s governance structure with whom to communicate.
+In the public sector, governance responsibilities may exist at several organizational levels as well as in several functions (i.e. vertically or horizontally).
 As a result, there may be instances where there are several distinct groups which are identified as those charged with governance.
 Furthermore, an audit in the public sector might involve both financial statement objectives as well as compliance objectives and in some cases that may involve separate governance bodies.

 P5.
 In situations where matters are communicated to subgroups of those charged with governance, as discussed in paragraph 12 of the ISA, public sector auditors may need to convey the information, in full or in summary, to the governing body as a whole.
 This is particularly relevant in the public sector where it is not uncommon for those charged with governance to be involved in managing the entity.
-Public sector auditors need to be particularly sensitive to meet the needs and expecta- tions of the legislature or appropriate regulators about matters communicated to other governance levels, particularly where the matters may be of broad public interest or speculation.
+Public sector auditors need to be particularly sensitive to meet the needs and expectations of the legislature or appropriate regulators about matters communicated to other governance levels, particularly where the matters may be of broad public interest or speculation.

 Matters to Be Communicated

 P6.
 Paragraph 15 of the ISA requires the auditor to communicate with those charged with governance an overview of the planned scope and timing of the audit.
 In the public sector, this requirement may be achieved by various means.
-For example, the scope and timing of the audit may be de- fined in relevant legislation or the audit mandate, or public sector auditors may communicate an overview of the planned scope and timing of the audit in the engagement letter.
+For example, the scope and timing of the audit may be defined in relevant legislation or the audit mandate, or public sector auditors may communicate an overview of the planned scope and timing of the audit in the engagement letter.

 P7.
-Paragraph A11 (b) of the ISA states that communication regarding the planned scope and tim-
+Paragraph A11 (b) of the ISA states that communication regarding the planned scope and